Teufelsberg - Berlin

 used to sit on the bus and stare into the vegetation, occasionally getting a glimpse of a piece of masonry or shattered

-column where the dirt covering it had eroded away, a somber reminder of how much destruction had occurred in this place
+column where the dirt covering it had eroded away, a sombre reminder of how much destruction had occurred in this place

 40 years before.

-What we did on the Hill or T-berg was quite simply industrialized spying on a massive scale.
+What we did on the Hill or T-berg was quite simply industrialised spying on a massive scale.
 T-Berg was one of the